tobiassjosten/ResponsibleServiceProvider/README.md

 1) Add the package to you composer.json:

-    "require": {
-        "tobiassjosten/responsible-service-provider": "dev-master"
-    }

-2) Run `composer install`.
+    $ composer require tobiassjosten/responsible-service-provider

-3) Register it in your application.
+2) Register it in your application.

-    use Tobiassjosten\Silex\ResponsibleServiceProvider;
-    $app->register(new ResponsibleServiceProvider());
+    $app->register(new \Tobiassjosten\Silex\ResponsibleServiceProvider());

 ## Usage

-Once enabled, just have your controllers return your data in array format. `ResponsibleServiceProvider` will do the rest.
+Once enabled, just have your controllers return data as an array. `ResponsibleServiceProvider` will do the rest.

     $app->get('/foo', function () {
         return ['Bar'];